juandpinto/thesis-manuscript/source/13_results.md

 <w xpos="VERB" head="0" feats="Gender=Fem,Masc|Number=Plur|Person=3|Tense=Past" upos="VERB" lemma="דבר" id="368.4" deprel="root">דברו</w>
 ```

-A different lemma, "דיבר" (entry 61), is the expected lemma for the verb since it follows the standard third masculine plural conjugation.
+A different lemma, "דיבר" (entry 63), is the expected lemma for the verb since it follows the traditional dictionary conjugation form.
 Interestingly, however, the parser applies this lemma only to attestations of the word with an inserted *yod*, or with a *mem* or *lamed* prefix (present tense or infinitive).
 All other instances are parsed as the lemma "דבר."
-Though unexpected and simply wrong, at least this issue is consistent.
+Though unexpected and simply wrong, the issue appears to be consistent.

 ```{.xml}
 <w xpos="VERB" head="840.4" feats="Gender=Fem,Masc|HebBinyan=HITPAEL|Number=Plur|Person=1| Tense=Past" upos="VERB" lemma="דיבר" id="840.16" deprel="conj">דיברנו</w>